2ndSightLab/ai-tracker/README.md

 ## Support this research

 If you want to support of follow this research consider becoming a paid subscriber on my substack blog.
-Paid subscribers can add comments.
+Paid subscribers can add comments and see the archives.
 Founding members can ask questions (i.e. consulting or training).
 You can also just sign up for free - no worries!
 All are welcome and appreciated. 🩵

 https://teriradichel.substack.com